Homeowners Insurance When You Downsize

 Replacement cost coverage will pay you to “repair, rebuild or replace losses” without any deduction for usage.
 If your computer is stolen, you’ll get a replacement with similar power, speed, and features.

-The guaranteed/extended replacement cost not only covers possessions at replacement cost, but it will pay to rebuild your home as it was prior to the damage, even if that loss is greater than your policy limits.
+The guaranteed/extended replacement cost not only covers possessions at replacement cost, but it will pay to rebuild your home as it was before the damage, even if that loss is greater than your policy limits.

 There’s a fourth type of coverage that applies mostly to older homes.
 It’s called “ordinance law” and will pay to repair/rebuild your home up to current code standards, even if that amount is greater than the policy limit.